Hamid3DATA/JavaScript/BlackJack/README.md

-In the [scripts](https://github.com/Hamid3DATA/JavaScript/tree/main/BlackJack/scripts) folder, you fill find two scripts, "app.js" and "app2.js".
+In the [scripts](https://github.com/Hamid3DATA/JavaScript/tree/main/BlackJack/scripts) folder, you fill find two .js files, "app.js" and "app2.js".
 <br />

 app.js is a prototype and therefore is incomplete, while app2.js is the "final" version (i think).